flybywiresim/docs/docs/start/installation.md

 ---

-For the Steam edition:
+### Steam edition

-- Copy the "A32NX" folder into your community package folder.
+- Copy the `flybywire-aircraft-a320-neo` folder into your community package folder.

 It is located in: